 Michael teachings traits refer to specialties or emphases.
 They are not cut-and-dried delineations, exclusive categories that only those with those traits care about.
 Mature souls focus on relationships but relationships are an intrinsic part of being human; we all have them and care about them.
 It’s just that mature souls tend to delve deeper into them (and into all things, since that is the stage when one digs deeper into meaning).
 Similarly, sages specialize in music, and artisans, in art, but art and music are part of being human, and those of all roles can excel in them if they wish, bringing their unique tools to bear on them.

-Among Michael students, soul age is commonly misunderstood as a measure of spiritual advancement, when it is only one of many factors that contribute to our evolution.
-Part of the problem is that in the New Age community, when someone says that a person is an old soul (especially a young person), she means that she sees depth, stillness, and wisdom in his eyes, that he seems to have risen above the fray of human craziness.
+In the New Age community, when someone says that a person is an old soul (especially a young person), she means that she sees depth, stillness, and wisdom in his eyes, that he seems to have risen above the fray of human craziness.
 However, in the Michael teachings, it only refers to a stage of development.
 In fact, most terms used in the Michael teachings have narrower definitions than in common usage.
 Someone at any soul age can have stillness and wisdom.

 Conversely, in the New Age community, calling someone a young soul suggests a lack of evolution.
 Again, it doesn’t mean that in the Michael teachings.
 It’s true that young souls have not yet been through the mature and old cycles, but anyone can choose to look within and align with the eternal at any time, and there is no requirement that older souls do that.
 Michael is fond of saying that “all is choice.”